swarooprs22/Capstone_Ecodrive/README.md

 implementation, and evaluation of the Eco Drive application, demonstrating its efficacy in reducing carbon footprints and fostering sustainable travel practices.

-Special thanks to team mates Jayanth V, Swaroop R S, Lohith M C who helped developing the project.
+Special thanks to team mates Jayanth V, Nithin, Lohith M C who helped developing the project.